-Generally speaking, in the Spanish higher education system, in addition to ordinary assessment periods (in Spanish: convocatorias ordinarias), there are “extraordinary” assessment periods (in Spanish: convocatorias extraordinarias).
+Generally speaking, in the public Spanish higher education system, in addition to ordinary assessment periods (in Spanish: convocatorias ordinarias), there are “extraordinary” assessment periods (convocatorias extraordinarias).
 If you fail a course or exam, or if you are unable to sit an exam or submit an assignment during the ordinary assessment period, then you will have a second opportunity during the convocatoria extraordinaria.

 Unlike “resits” or “repeats” at many other international universities, you will not be charged additional fees if you submit work or sit an exam during this extraordinary assessment period.

-However, if you fail a course during the extraordinary assessment period you will have to repeat it in the following academic year and pay the corresponding fees.
+However, if you fail a course in the extraordinary assessment period you will have to repeat it in the following academic year and pay the corresponding fees.
 Moreover, if you are a mobility student, bear in mind that if you are evaluated during the extraordinary assessment period at the University of Granada, you may not be able to take resits at your home university.
 Accordingly, we strongly encourage you to submit all coursework and take your exams during the ordinary assessment period.

 Each faculty and school at the UGR employs one of the following two academic calendar models:

-Open semester model (Calendario con semestres abiertos): UGR faculties and schools employing the open semester model only have one extraordinary assessment period for both semesters, which is held after the second semester ordinary assessment period.
+Open semester model (Calendario con semestres abiertos): UGR faculties and schools employing the open semester model only have one extraordinary assessment period for both semesters, which is held after the ordinary assessment period in the second semester.

 Closed semester model (Calendario con semestres cerrados): UGR faculties and schools employing the closed semester model have two extraordinary assessment periods; one at the end of each semester, following each respective ordinary assessment period.

 The 2019-2020 academic calendars are based on the following premises: